FAIRmat-NFDI/pynxtools/docs/how-tos/create-nexus-files-by-python.md

 # 4. Adding a datafield

-Two attributes were added two "ENTRY/definition", both of which were required.
+Two attributes were added to "ENTRY/definition", both of which were required.
 By now, this part of the NeXus file fulfills the requirements of the application definition NXoptical\_spectroscopy.

 The next required concept of [NXoptical_spectrsocopy](https://fairmat-nfdi.github.io/nexus_definitions/classes/contributed_definitions/NXoptical_spectroscopy.html) is "**experiment\_type"**.